 If you are familiar with the new WaveForms Asset Store, you may have seen the recent addition involving the Pmod MIC3 and WaveForms.
-This fully downloadable script streams live audio data from the Pmod MIC3 and displays it through the WaveForms oscilloscope function.
-It then presents the data as a waveform in the time domain and as a FFT.
+This fully-downloadable script streams live audio data from the Pmod MIC3 and displays it through the WaveForms oscilloscope function.
+It presents the data as a waveform in the time domain and as a FFT.

-The download also includes a script that performs a 1.25 second recording , providing higher-resolution data.
-The official Asset Store page goes into further detail on how exactly the script is accomplishing all of this:
+The download also includes a script that performs a 1.25 second recording, providing higher-resolution data.
+The official Asset Store page explains in further detail how exactly the script is accomplishing all of this:

 “This script utilizes the pattern generator to produce the clock and chip select signals required for SPI communication with the MIC3.
 The MIC3 transmits 16-bits of data, of which the 12 least-significant are the audio data.
 Samples are taken by the logic analyzer every 500 milliseconds (or once, over a period of 1.25 seconds), which is pushed into an array that is displayed in the oscilloscope window as a reference channel.
 In the oscilloscope window, the data is displayed in the time domain and frequency domain.”